sambgordon/mega-compiler/README.md

 ### File structure

 All code to be compiled goes into `./src/pre`.
-PostCSS, CoffeeScript and Pug are then output to `./src/post` and finally the new `index.html` is beautified and compiled in the root directory.
+PostCSS, CoffeeScript and Pug are then output to `./src/post`.

     ├── src                     # Folder containing all pre and post-compiled files │   ├── pre                 # Contains files to be compiled